McKivor Memorial Scholarship

-Applications were due February 28, 2022, and the winners will be notified as soon as possible, so they can complete their registration with the ANA.
-The deadline to register with the ANA for Summer Seminar is May 15, 2022.
+Applications are due February 28, 2023, and the winners will be notified as soon as possible, so they can complete their registration with the ANA.
+The deadline to register with the ANA for Summer Seminar is May 15, 2023.

 Scholarship Award Winners

 See a list of Summer Seminar scholarship award winners from 2003 (the first award) to date.
 There are also links to the post-seminar reports written by the recipients for publication in The Nor’wester.
 By reading these reports, you can learn a great deal about what to expect at ANA Summer Seminar!